Kashish121/Nerving-Into-Data-Structures/README.md

 ### 2. XOR Linked list- Memory effecinct linked list
 Implementation of doubly linked list from a singly linked list using xor opertation.

+### 3. Fibonacci Search
+A comparision-based search technique that uses fibonacci numbers to search an element in a sorted array.